mauta/Caesar-cipher-CLI-tool/README.md

 In case of omitted output argument, a command line will be used for display an encoded text.

-There are dummy input and output files prepared in the root folder of CLI tool.
-Paste ```input.txt``` and ```output.txt``` strings in corresponding arguments to achieve them.
-Otherwise full absolute or relative path should be provided.

 Do not leave an required arguments empty, it will lead to an error!

 ### Examples